 To gain early access to your super through compassionate grounds, there are a few conditions outlined by the ATO that you need to meet.

 - not have paid for your expenses yet (you can't access your super early to offset what you've already spent)

 - be unable to afford part or all of the expense without accessing your super (i.e. you're not in a position to get a loan, use your savings, or sell your assets)

 - be a citizen or permanent resident of Australia or New Zealand

 - provide all the required supporting evidence of your unpaid expense (e.g. invoices and quotes detailing specific bills and family living expenses).

 In some cases, you can also access your super early to pay for your dependant's expenses.
 For early access on compassionate grounds, a person is considered your dependant if they are your spouse, child, a person you are in an interdependent relationship with, or a person who is financially dependent on you.

-The ATO has clear limitations for early release of super under compassionate grounds.
+The ATO has clear limitations for those wanting to access super early under compassionate grounds.
 You can find conditions for medical treatment and transport, disability, and home sale prevention outlined on the ATO website.

 Early super access under compassionate grounds applies only for any unpaid expenses you may have.
 And, unlike early access under financial hardship, applying through compassionate grounds means you can only withdraw an amount deemed appropriate by the ATO to meet your unpaid expenses.

-Note that there are different regulations surrounding early access of super between the states and territories in some cases based on the type of fund you are in.
+Note that there are different regulations surrounding early access to super between the states and territories in some cases based on the type of fund you are in.
 This does not apply to NGS.
 A Super Specialist may help you determine how you can gain early access to your super based on your location.

 First home super saver scheme